 Stopover: Any stay that exceeds 23 hours and 59 minutes.
 This offers unlimited flexibility.
 You even have time to take a multi-day tour around the country.

-Tip: Our website offers a lot of one day itineraries that are perfect for stopovers and long layovers.
+Tip: Our website offers a lot of one day itineraries that are perfect for both stopovers and long layovers.
 If we don’t have what you need, let us know and we’ll try to help you out.

 9. Get sunlight and exercise.